 Artis Metals Company has been in business since 1937, in the midst of the Great Depression.
 Our founder, Samuel W. Artis, moved his family from Florissant, MO all the way out West to Idaho in 1930.

-Sam worked as a tin knocker in Missouri and and fell in love with the West.
-In a freight car he moved the contents of 2 shops and a 12 room house, then traveled with two trucks, a 1928 Rickenbacker Car and a 1930 Model A Ford to Idaho.
+Sam worked as a tin knocker in Missouri and fell in love with the West.
+In a freight car, he moved the contents of 2 shops and a 12 room house, then traveled by two trucks, a 1928 Rickenbacker Car and a 1930 Model A Ford to Idaho.